 Follow the same line handling practices with roller-furling jibs.
 Maintain light hand-tension on the furling line as the sail comes out, and keep a light hold on the jib sheet as the sail is being furled in.
 Also, it is recommended to be on a broad reach while furling the jib to reduce stress on the sail.

 Never force a stuck sail by applying excessive force on a winch.
 When encountering resistance, always try to locate and resolve the source.
-If in doubt, contact the MSC office.
+If in doubt, contact the Modern Sailing office.

 Tip #3: Keep the Mainsail Off the Spreaders and Shrouds